A Stitch in Time: Cornell Surgeons Build on Legacy

 Since joining the team in 2014, Dr. Galina Hayes has applied her unique combination of knowledge to push CUHA’s excellence in both patient care and clinical research.

-Double-boarded in surgery and emergency and critical care, Hayes has done everything in soft tissue surgery — on almost every kind of patient one can imagine: creating a new titanium skull for a dachshund with brain cancer; open heart surgery on a Labrador retriever; or removing an intestinal obstruction that threatened the life of a lioness.
+Double-boarded in surgery and emergency and critical care, Hayes has done everything in soft tissue surgery — on almost every kind of patient one can imagine: Creating a new titanium skull for a dachshund with brain cancer; open heart surgery on a Labrador retriever; and removing an intestinal obstruction that threatened the life of a lioness.